rparkins999/AndroidSecondsClock/README.md

     2. the month name in short or long locale-appropraite format,
     3. the (Gregorian) year number

 The time, day of the week, and long date will all fit into a 1x1 widget with a fairly small text size, but if you display less information or make the widget bigger, it will reformat itself so as to make more effective use of the available space and use a larger text size.

-It doesn't make as good a job of it in landscape orientation, because there doesn't seem to be a way for the widget to get notified when the screen is rotated between portrait and landscape orientation.
+On some devices it doesn't make as good a job of it in landscape orientation, because Android doesn't require a home screen launcher to notify the widget provider when the screen is rotated between portrait and landscape orientation.
+If the widget provider does get notified (as it does on my Samsung Galaxy S21) it will reformat the widget.

 You can also configure the text colour of the widget's text and the colour and transparency of the widget's background.
 The default of white text on a transparent background works well unless you have a very light or very complex wallpaper on your home screen.